Václav Havel Airport Prague

 Accidents and incidents

 • On 19 February 1973, Aeroflot Flight 141, a Tupolev Tu-154, crashed half a kilometre short of the airport during final approach.
-While most of the passengers survived the crash many died in the fire that followed.
-Altogether 66 people died from the 100 passengers and crew.
-The crash was the first loss of and the first fatal accident involving a Tu-154.[54]
+While most of the passengers survived the crash, many died in the fire that followed.
+Altogether 66 people died out of the 100 passengers and crew.
+The crash was the first loss of and the first fatal accident involving a Tu-154.[57]

 • On 30 October 1975, Inex-Adria Aviopromet Flight 450, a Douglas DC-9-32 hit high ground during an approach in fog to Prague Ruzyně Airport.
 75 of the 120 passengers and crew on board were killed.[58]

 • On 21 October 1981, a Tupolev Tu-154B flown by Malév landed hard after flight from Amsterdam.
-Fuselage broke into two main parts thus making aircraft damaged beyond repair.
-Everybody onboard survived, 24 passengers were injured.Script error: No such module "Unsubst".
+The fuselage broke into two main parts, making the aircraft damaged beyond repair.
+Everybody on board survived; 24 passengers were injured.Script error: No such module "Unsubst".

 • On 29 March 1989, two teenagers from Czechoslovakia armed with grenades and shotguns hijacked Malév Flight 640 at Prague Ruzyně Airport, and forced the Tupolev Tu-154B with 15 hostages to fly to Frankfurt Airport in West Germany before surrendering.[59]